gitkraken/vscode-gitlens/README.md

 The _Visual File History_ view allows you to quickly see the evolution of a file, including when changes were made, how large they were, and who made them.

-Use it to quickly find when the most impactful changes were made to a file or who best to talk to about file changes, and more.
+Use it to quickly find when the most impactful changes were made to a file or who best to talk to about file changes and more.

 Authors who have contributed changes to the file are on the left y-axis to create a swim-lane of their commits over time (the x-axis).
 Commit are plotted as color-coded (per-author) bubbles, whose size represents the relative magnitude of the changes.